lgifwandi/project-one/README.md

 Future Enhancements
 -------------------------------------------------------------------------------
-I want to be able to make the app display the complaints description when a user type in the number of recent complaints that he wants.
+I want to be able to make the app display the complaints description when a user type in the number of recent complaints.